ing-bank/bdd-mobile-security-automation-framework/docker/README.md

 ## On the host machine

-1. Install [Genymotion "personal use"](https://www.genymotion.com/fun-zone/) and run an instance of Android
+1. Install [Genymotion "personal use"](https://www.genymotion.com/fun-zone/) and run an instance of Android API 22
 2. Create a folder with the .apk
 3. Build the image using the Dockerfile (see below)
 4. Run the image and mount the folder with APK and tests (see below)